GowraRohith/electricity-consumption-neural/README.md

 ![kilowatts consumed per day logarithmic format](kilowatts-consumed-per-day-logarithmic-format-1.png)

-The coefficient of variation has decreased significantly to 0.0319, implying that the variability of the trend in relation to the mean is significantly lower than previously.
+The coefficient of variation (standard deviation/mean) has decreased to 0.031 from a prior 0.232, implying that the variability of the trend in relation to the mean is significantly lower than previously.

 ACF and PACF plots are generated on the logarithmic data, and a Dickey-Fuller test is conducted.